-- Valedictorian- best grade point average in all core classes for the 7th and 8th grade year at Montague ISD. - Salutatorian- second best grade point average in all core classes for the 7th and 8th grade year at Montague ISD. - Invocation- third best grade point average in all core classes for the 7th and 8th grade year at Montague ISD - Benediction- fourth best grade point average in all core classes for the 7th and 8th grade year at Montague ISD. - President of the 8th Grade Student Council will present the MISD "Key of Knowledge" to the president of the 7th Grade Student Council.
+- Valedictorian- best grade point average in all core classes for: 1- all 4 9 weeks of 7th grade, 2- the first 3 9 weeks of 8th grade, and 3- the first 3 weeks of the last 9 weeks in 8th grade. - Salutatorian- second best grade point average in all core classes for: 1- all 4 9 weeks of 7th grade, 2- the first 3 9 weeks of 8th grade, and 3- the first 3 weeks of the last 9 weeks in 8th grade. - Invocation- third best grade point average as calculated above.

+- Benediction- fourth best grade point average as calculated above. - President of the 8th Grade Student Council will present the MISD "Key of Knowledge" to the president of the 7th Grade Student Council.